WilliamStam/CandidateProject/readme.md

 `git clone https://github.com/WilliamStam/CandidateProject.git`

+`cd CandidateProject`

 `docker-compose up` should start the services.
 (The mysql initialization takes a while tho... please hold)

+project should be at http://localhost:8069/

 ## Usage

+### OpenAPI

+The root of the project should have openapi running. added this in rather quick today so im holding thumbs it works

 ### Subscription: `/api/subscription?msisdn=xxxxxx&service_id=y`